ihmeuw/vivarium_research/docs/source/intervention_models/crm_mgmt/vivarium_polypill.rst

 Please note that the intervention works on the overall level of adherence (% adherent in the table above).
 The percents for primary and secondary nonadherence are now arbitrary.

+**Blood Pressure Treatment Assignment**

+Any simulant on 'three drugs at half dose' or lower on the ladder will be assigned to 'three drugs at half dose' when they are put on the polypill intervention.
+Use the efficacy normally assigned for this regimen.

+Any simulant at 'three drugs at standard dose' on the ladder will continue with the regimen they have while on the polypill intervention.

+Simulants on the polypill intervention can move up the ladder to three drugs at standard dose based on the usual treatment ramp shown :ref:`here <us_cvd_concept_model>`.

 Assumptions and Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~